 It has become increasingly convenient for us to replace anything.
 Be it a broken piece of furniture or a slightly chipped wall paint.

-The Japanese concept of Wabi Sabi endorses exactly the opposite from what the capitalists do.
-Wabi Sabi is a way of life which revolves around the acceptance of transience and embracing imperfection.
+The Japanese concept of Wabi-Sabi endorses exactly the opposite of what the capitalists do.
+Wabi-Sabi is a way of life that revolves around the acceptance of transience and embracing imperfection.

 If you find this concept intriguing then you’ll love “Wabi Sabi: Japanese Wisdom for a Perfectly Imperfect Life” A Book by Beth Kempton.

-So, in interior-design, Wabi Sabi essentially means embracing the imperfections in a home and finding beauty in it.
-It also means incorporating simplicity in your living spaces.
+So, in interior design, Wabi-Sabi essentially means embracing the imperfections in a home and finding beauty in it.
+It also means incorporating simplicity into your living spaces.

-It’s not just another interior decor trend, rather a way to live a much happier life.
-Which is why, this post will go into the details of how exactly and easily you can create a Wabi Sabi home for yourself.
+It’s not just another interior decor trend, but rather a way to live a much happier life.
+This is why this post will go into the details of how exactly and easily you can create a Wabi-Sabi home for yourself.
 So let’s get right into it.

 1. Embrace The Imperfections Of Your Space